lucyach/jointplugin/README.md

 ```
 /plugins
 ```
-Should show: `JointMaker v4.5-RANDOM-HIGHS`
+Should show: `JointMaker v4.8-NO-COMMANDS`

 **Permission Setup** (if using permission plugins):
-- Ensure players have access to `/testjoints` command
+- No commands to configure - plugin works automatically
-- Verify interaction permissions
+- Verify player interaction permissions for right-click events

 ---